alexcouper/django-angular-docker-circleci-opsworks/README.md

 ### Django tests and Django dev server

-  - *DJANGO_TEST_MODE* should be '1' to indicate that this is test mode (and also to activate Django DEBUG mode)
+  - *DJANGO_TEST_MODE* should be '1' to indicate that this is test mode and also to activate Django DEBUG mode.
+(Note: this is already set up for you if you are using Fig as outlined above.)

 ### review-app WSGI application